ham2k/polo.ham2k.com/content/en/docs/polo-features/exports/index.md

 title: Log Exports & Privacy
 weight: 190
 description: >
   PoLo supports efforts to maintain the privacy of your personal data.
+It also provides a way for you to share your data and system faults with the developers.
 ---
 ### Privacy Regulations